jamesmh/PersonalBlog/source/_posts/refactoring-game-plan-and-tips.md

 If you don't have any testing, then how can you be confident?
 How can you **trust** your system?

-Having tests in place is like doing acrobatics in the air with a safety net vs. not having a safety net.
-Ouch!
+Having tests in place is like doing acrobatics in the air with a safety net vs. not having a safety net. **Ouch!**

 # What Are Your Goals?

-All that to say your first goal should be to start implementing unit tests on your code.
+Your first goal should be to start implementing unit tests on your code.
 This is foundational work.
 You need to be able to change your code and have confidence that it still works.

 Again: